meshcat-dev/meshcat/Readme.md

         <dl>
             <dt><code>set_object</code></dt>
             <dd>
                 Set the 3D object at a given path in the scene tree from its JSON description.
+Any transforms previously applied to that path will be lost and any children of that path will be deleted.
                 <p>Additional fields:</p>
                 <dl>
                     <dt><code>path</code></dt>